wacncontent/CustomizeTool/output/articles/billing-usage-rate-card-partner-solution-cloudyn.md

 <properties
-   pageTitle="Windows Azure Usage and RateCard APIs Enable Cloudyn to Provide ITFM for Customers" description="Provides a unique perspective from Windows Azure Billing partner Cloudyn, on their experiences integrating the Azure Billing APIs into their product.
+   pageTitle="Windows Azure Usage and RateCard APIs Enable Cloudyn to Provide ITFM for Customers | Windows Azure" description="Provides a unique perspective from Windows Azure Billing partner Cloudyn, on their experiences integrating the Azure Billing APIs into their product.
 This is especially useful for Azure and Cloudyn customers that are interested in using/trying Cloudyn for Azure Services." services="billing" documentationCenter=""